 Wellington Commuter is the personal blog of Tony Randle.
 As you might expect, I live in a suburb of Wellington City, New Zealand.
 I have a suburban home but work in the Wellington CBD about 10 kilometres away.
-While I am an IT professional, this blog is mainly about life as a commuter (well I will blog about anything I want but I am intending for focus on commuting related issues).
+While I am a Wellington City Councillor, this blog is mainly about life as a commuter (well I will blog about anything I want but I am intending for focus on commuting related issues).

 My commute has varied over the years mainly depending on work.
 I have generally taken public transport (bus or train) but have also ride-shared and even had a company car & carpark.
 Like many, I spend about a hour each workday commuting and wish is were shorter.
 But I still prefer to live in a detached house in a nice suburb partially because it is a good home with privacy and partially because my children could safely walk to good schools.